Uniform convergence of Dyson Ferrari--Spohn diffusions to the Airy line ensemble: Introduction and main result

-In this section we introduce the Dyson Ferrari-Spohn diffusions and the Airy line ensemble.
+In this section we introduce the Dyson Ferrari--Spohn diffusions and the Airy line ensemble.

-The \textit{Ferrari-Spohn diffusion} was first introduced in \cite{FSpohn}, where it was derived as a scaling limit for Brownian motion constrained to stay above a circular or parabolic barrier.
-It is the stationary diffusion process on $\mathbb{R}$, whose fixed-time distribution has density proportional to $\mathrm{Ai}(x-\omega_1)^2 \cdot {\bf 1}\{x > 0\}$, and whose infinitesimal generator is given by
+The \textit{Ferrari--Spohn diffusion} was first introduced in \cite{FSpohn}, where it was derived as a scaling limit for Brownian motion constrained to stay above a circular or parabolic barrier.
+It is the stationary diffusion process on $\mathbb{R}$ whose fixed-time distribution has density proportional to $\mathrm{Ai}(x-\omega_1)^2 \cdot {\bf 1}\{x > 0\}$, and whose infinitesimal generator is given by

-where $a(x) = \frac{d}{dx}\log \mathrm{Ai}(x-\omega_1)$.
+where $a(x) = \frac{\mathrm{d}}{\mathrm{d}x}\log \mathrm{Ai}(x-\omega_1)$.
 Here, $\mathrm{Ai}$ denotes the Airy function, and $-\omega_1$ its largest zero.